jalantechnologies/handbook/product-management/index.md

 We think the product manager's role is that of a driver on a bus full of passengers.
 They have to take everyone with them and lead the bus to the right destination while creating a delightful experience throughout the journey.

-At JTC, a product manager:
+At Better, a product manager:

 1. Works with customer to understand their problems and evangelize solution
 2. Works with a product designer to create a delightful experience for the solution